tpayne/lang-examples/nodejs/webapp/README.md

 Web Server Sample
 ==================

-This repo contains a simple example Node.JS Webserver.
+This repo contains a simple example Node.JS Webserver that runs a relay service.

 Running the Example with Basic Ops
 ----------------------------------